jacobheun/knox/Readme.md

 ### Stream Multipart

 The streamMultipart method allows users to upload files to a path in s3 (this does not include the specified bucket) as a multipart operation using Node-formidable to parse the upload form, where 'request' is the form post request.
+Returns an event listener for the knox client.
 TODO: make file extension dynamic as it cannot be predicted.

     //preferred
-    client.streamMultipart(request, "path/in/s3", function(response) {
-      ...check the response for success/failure
-    });
+    var listener = client.streamMultipart(request, "path/in/s3");

-    client.streamMultipart(request, "path/in/s3", "myFile.ext", function(response) {
+    var listener = client.streamMultipart(request, "path/in/s3", "myFile.ext");
-      ...check the response for success/failure
-    });

 ### Get Multipart Uploads